 We encourage our pubs to actively support the fund raising activities of our staff and customers.
 Our pubs assist by helping with collections, sponsored activities, the use of our rooms, and publicity.

 As in previous years Marston’s Inns and Taverns Charitable Trust has matched funds raised by our pub staff.
-In 2016 the contribution from the Trust totalled £17,400.
 The Trust continues receives donations from Head Office events (“give back days” including fire-walking, cake sales, raffles and auctions) and directly from employees through their voluntary salary credit.

-Events undertaken by our pub teams and their loyal customers include: marathons, walking from Lands End to John O'Groats, walking the 100 mile Cheshire ring canal path, pig racing, raffles, tombolas, and fancy dress parties.
+Events in the past undertaken by our pub teams and their loyal customers include: marathons, walking from Lands End to John O'Groats, walking the 100 mile Cheshire ring canal path, pig racing, raffles, tombolas, and fancy dress parties.

 The worthy causes are nearly all locally based or have a local connection and vary from providing transport for Cancer patients to children's hospitals, children suffering with blindness and or cancer, meningitis and the RNLI.

-Marston’s also operates an employee charity, supported by contributions from the company, which year donated £11,000 to various causes.
+Marston’s also operates an employee charity, supported by contributions from the company, which each year donate to various good causes.

 Our unique Help for Heroes blonde ale has helped generate a contribution of over £160,000 to the charity from donations and a contribution of 5 pence per bottle to the charity.